Home » Recipe Index » Recipe

 This is such a FABULOUS loaf of bread!
 It looks rustic and tastes as if it came from a bakery.
 Plus with that topknot, it just looks over the top awesome!

 I had a question from a reader and I thought I’d share it here if anyone is interested.
 She asked HOW to eat a cottage loaf.
-When I make it I’m serving it with a hearty soup, like this Hungarian Mushroom, and I simply cut it in wedges.
+When I make it I’m serving it with a hearty soup, like this Mushroom Wild Rice Soup, and I simply cut it in wedges.

 FAQs about this Cottage Loaf Recipe: